 - Protect the DNS servers

 You can also opt for a cloud-based DNS provider.
 They offer much higher bandwidths.
-Along with that, several points-of-presence in the data centres is provided.
+Along with that, several points of presence in the data centres are provided.
 That way, your data stays redundant and will not face much havoc by an attack.